baronapp/full-stack-interview/README.md

 This is a Cameo full stack interview.
 This interview is flexible, and intends to simulate an environment you would normally code in.

+The app skeleton is a typescript create-react-app, but supports standard javascript as well.

 Let's build something cool.

 `npm i`